 Consider these scenarios illustrating how this principle applies in different industries and business contexts:

-1. Brooklyn Tech Startup: Missed Deadline:
+1. Brooklyn Tech Startup: Missed Lawsuit Deadline Consequences:

 A tech startup contracts with a development firm to create a critical customer-facing application, with a strict delivery deadline of January 1, 2025.
 When the firm fails to deliver the complete, functional platform, the startup’s entire go-to-market strategy is compromised.
 Despite not discovering the full extent of the breach until February 1, the legal clock began ticking on January 1 – the original contractual deadline.